 Areas Where Most Pedestrian Accidents Occur

-The NHTSA reports that 81% of all fatal pedestrian accidents occurred in urban areas in 2018.
+The NHTSA reports that 81 percent of all fatal pedestrian accidents occurred in urban areas in 2018.
 The main reason for this is the high level of concentrated pedestrians and motorists side-by-side in metropolitan areas.

-Both motorists and pedestrians must be on high alert at all times when navigating through dense traffic.
-The slightest distraction or error in judgment can lead to an accident quickly.
+Both motorists and pedestrians must be on high alert at all times when navigating through dense traffic in shared areas.
+The slightest distraction or error in judgment can lead to an accident.

 Some of the main reasons why accidents occur at intersections include: